minidu97/superlora/README.md

 Open the project folder in VS Code and press **F5** (or use the Run & Debug panel).
-Seven pre-configured launch profiles are available in `.vscode/launch.json`.
+Seven pre-configured launch profiles are available in `.vscode/launch.json`. this project is developed and updated on vscode.

 ---